cuspaceflight/m2-electronics/docs/config.md

 ignition_accel   | Int   | Acceleration threshold for detecting motor ignition, in m/s/s
-burnout_time     | Int   | Time limit on motor burn duration, in milliseconds apogee_time      | Int   | Time since burnout after which apogee is considered to have been reached, in milliseconds main_altitude    | Int   | Altitude below which to release the main parachute, in metres ASL main_time        | Int   | Time since apogee at which to release the main parachute, in milliseconds landing_time     | Int   | Time since apogee at which to consider the rocket landed, in milliseconds read_analogue    | Bool  | 1 to read the ADCs, 0 to disable
+burnout_time     | Int   | Time limit on motor burn duration, in milliseconds apogee_time      | Int   | Time since burnout after which apogee is considered to have been reached, in milliseconds main_altitude    | Int   | Altitude below which to release the main parachute, in metres AGL main_time        | Int   | Time since apogee at which to release the main parachute, in milliseconds landing_time     | Int   | Time since apogee at which to consider the rocket landed, in milliseconds read_analogue    | Bool  | 1 to read the ADCs, 0 to disable